gmc-code/PC-app-development/docs/pyscript/temperature_converter.rst

 -------------------------------

 | The toml configuration file contents is shown below.
-| The files section specifies that the file "./jokes.txt" is accessible within the PyScript environment as "jokes.txt".
-| The jokes are on one line each with a tab between the joke and the reply.
+| The name and description entries are metadata only and are for documentation purposes.

 .. code-block:: toml